Discover the Most Beautiful Positano Italy

 Limoncello

-Positano sits among lemon groves, so limoncello appears everywhere.
+The city sits among lemon groves, so limoncello appears everywhere.
 Restaurants often serve it chilled after dinner.
 The flavor feels sweet and sharp, yet refreshing.

-Dining Experiences in Positano
+Best Positano Dining Experiences

 Dining here often includes views, so meals feel relaxed and scenic.
 Many restaurants feature terraces overlooking the sea or cliffs, which turns dinner into a highlight of the day.
 Cooking classes also offer a hands-on way to learn local recipes, while evenings often end with drinks near the water.